acrenwelge/btc-wallet/demo.md

 7. Send bitcoin to a contact
 8. View updated transactions
 9. View updated wallet info + balance
-10. New terminal - generate new wallet, get seed phrase
-11. Explain mnemonic seed phrase and "deterministic" wallets
+10. Open new terminal - explain mnemonic phrase and how binary seed can be derived from it
+11. Delete `~/.wallet/testphrase.txt` and `~/.wallet/testseed.txt` (save a copy of the seed file)
+11. Generate new wallet and show balance is 0 *Note: restart the program after deleting seed files*
-12. Restore wallet from seed phrase
+12. Restore wallet from old seed phrase and show balance is restored

 ## Questions ~ 3 min
 1. Explain - using file persistance for storing wallet/contact data